 My analysis of the 211 gang members’ arrest records revealed 4,276 arrests between 1978 and 2014.
 Examining these records showed 88% of charges fell into seven categories:

 The top three categories included drugs offenses, violence offenses, and property crimes.
 The connection is obvious—drugs generate revenue, violence protects territory, and property crimes get the gang members money to purchase drugs.
+To learn more read the blog Gangs Drugs: A Glimpse Into the Underground Economy of Crime.

 Some might argue initial arrest charges don’t accurately reflect gang criminal behavior.
 They’d suggest focusing on convictions instead.
 I disagree.
 Arrests provide a more accurate picture than convictions.
 After defense attorneys negotiate, what a gang member pleads guilty to often bears little resemblance to the crime actually committed.
 I’ve seen carjackings reduced to “taking a vehicle without consent” and solicitation of prostitution downgraded to disorderly conduct.
 The arrests tell the true story.